 • It’s an evergreen tree that grows in coastal, desert, and semi-desert areas.
 It is native to Northern and tropical Africa and Southern and Western Asia.

-In Israel grows in valleys up to an elevation of 500 m.
+It grows in valleys up to an elevation of 500 m.
 We can meet it in India, Pakistan, Ethiopia, Egypt, Libya, Sudan, and the southern part of the Arabian Peninsula.

 It grows extensively in the eastern part of Yemen.
 Which is why sidr honey is known by many, only as Yemen honey.